Mental Health counselor and CEO calls for community to change mental health stigma

 She believes mental health should be treated with the same care and coverage as physical ailments.

-"Florida is one of the least funded states in the country and Duval County is one of the least funded counties in the state which puts us pretty much at the bottom."
+"Florida is one of the least funded states in the country and Duval County is one of the least funded counties in the state, which puts us pretty much at the bottom," she said.

 Rulien reports that one in five kids in Duval County has a mental health disorder.
-She says data shows that rate increases to 46% for teenagers.
-Over the last five years, she says the number of minors who have been Baker Acted increased by 50% locally.
+She says data shows the rate increases to 46 percent for teenagers.
+Over the last five years, she says the number of minors who have been Baker Acted increased by 50 percent locally.

 "Baker Acting is a form of hospitalization, involuntary," she said.

-While calls it a double edges sword, because while it’s good for addressing immediate threats, the stay is only for 72 hours and doesn’t fix the long-term problem.
+While she calls it a double-edged sword because, while it’s good for addressing immediate threats, the stay is only for 72 hours and doesn't fix the long-term problem.

-"You don’t want to just use the E.R. every time you get sick and it’s the same with mental illness."
+"You don’t want to just use the E.R. every time you get sick, and it’s the same with mental illness," said Dr. Rulien.

 According to a statement in the Baker Act Task Force Report, it says in part, "Prevention and early intervention services are critical to reducing involuntary examinations in minors."

-She also shows data that explains how mental health treatment for your children will improve their physical and mental health outcomes overall, something she says is so crucial right now since suicide is the 3rd leading cause of death for children age 10 to 24 years old.
+Dr. Rulien also shows data that explains how mental health treatment for your children will improve their physical and mental health outcomes overall, something she says is so crucial right now since suicide is the third leading cause of death for children ages 10 to 24 years old.

 When it comes to a mass shooting, she says “survivor’s guilt” is a real issue that needs to be addressed and treated.
 It's not just the victims and the injured who are impacted, but she says parents should keep a close eye on children who see or hear of traumatic events to see how they are impacted.